- Research Training Programs

 - Research seminars, retreats, and conferences

-- Workshops in scientific writing, public speaking, career advising, and Responsible Conduct of Research (RCR)
+- Workshops in scientific writing, science communication, public speaking, career advising, and Responsible Conduct of Research (RCR)

 - Application assistance, with a focus on the personal essays, research statements, and interview skills